Fixation times on directed graphs: Discussion

-While the focus of this work is to identify regimes and population structures that lead to \short{} fixation times, population structures with long fixation times may also bedesirable, e.g.\ in conservation ecology to maintain high levels of ecological diversity~\cite{levene1953genetic,bulmer1972multiple,felsenstein1976theoretical,yeaman2011establishment,svoboda2023coexistence}.
+While the focus of this work is to identify regimes and population structures that lead to \short{} fixation times, population structures with long fixation times may also be desirable, e.g.\ in conservation ecology to maintain high levels of ecological diversity~\cite{levene1953genetic,bulmer1972multiple,felsenstein1976theoretical,yeaman2011establishment,svoboda2023coexistence}.
+Our results imply that spatial structures that support coexistence of two competing types on exponential time-scales all have a common feature.
+Namely, there must exist a starting node such that in the neutral regime ($r=1$), the fixation probability of a single mutant who initially appears at that node is exponentially small.
+In other words, spatial structures in which a neutral mutant has a non-negligible chance of fixating, no matter where it appears, never support coexistence on long time-scales.

 We note that throughout this work we considered the standard model of Moran process with Birth-death updating.
 A natural direction for future research is to consider related models, such as those with location-dependent fitness \cite{maciejewski2014environmental,kaveh2019environmental,svoboda2023coexistence} or those with death-Birth updating.
 It is known that in terms of fixation probabilities the Birth-death and the death-Birth processes behave quite differently \cite{sood2008voter,hadjichrysanthou2011evolutionary, hindersin2015most,tkadlec2020limits,brendborg2022fixation}.
-However, in terms of fixation time they are qualitatively similar \cite{durocher2022invasion}.
+However, in terms of fixation time they are qualitatively similar \cite{diaz2014approximating,durocher2022invasion}.

-A decade ago, a foundational work by Diaz et.~al.~showed that fixation time on any undirected population structure is \short{}~\cite{diaz2014approximating}.
-This result enabled extensive computational exploration of undirected graphs that later lead to several inspiring research outputs~\cite{hindersin2015most,moller2019exploring,allen2017evolutionary,goldberg2019asymptotically,tkadlec2021fast}.
-It is our hope that by enabling computational exploration of population structures with some (or all) one-way connections, this work will serve the same purpose.